lupyuen/lupyuen.github.io/src/nuttx.md

-# Apache NuttX OS on RISC-V BL602 and BL604
+# Apache NuttX RTOS on RISC-V BL602 and BL604

 📝 _24 Nov 2021_